MaksimDmitriev/Git-Setup/README.md

 * Android Studio wrapper ignore file
 * Check if *.iml should be in the wrapper ignore file.
 Perhaps it should be in Android.hgignore.
 It depends on the logic of subrepos
 * User name and e-mail should be variables.
+* Should I move local.properties to the wrapper Android.hgignore?